top of page

 How do I get cheap flood insurance in Hawaii?

 The cost of a claim can be expensive, most are financially devastated after experiencing a flood if they don't have coverage.
-The average NFIP claim for flood damage in Hawaii over the past 10 years is $42,300.
+Without flood insurance, even a few inches of water can lead to financial ruin, protecting your home starts with getting a quote.

 Do I need flood insurance in Hawaii?